 Stonewall 50 – Episode 1 – Prelude to a Riot

 From Eric Marcus: Context is everything!
 When I first started researching the Making Gay History book (originally called Making History and now available as an e-book), I thought that the Stonewall uprising was a singular event.
 Gay people fought back against police oppression and the gay rights movement was born.
 No before.
 Just a riot and the rest was history.

 But I quickly discovered that Stonewall had rich, complex, fraught, compelling, exciting, and inspirational backstory.
 And that’s the story we cover in this first of four episodes marking the 50th anniversary of the Stonewall uprising.

 Unlike our usual format of featuring one or two voices in each episode, in “Prelude to a Riot” we share multiple voices to set the stage for that now-iconic night on Christopher Street in Greenwich Village when LGBTQ people said “Enough!” in a voice so loud and angry that it was the police who ran from us and not the other way around.

 If you’d like a primer on Stonewall, here is a handy factsheet that Making Gay History co-produced.
 The final page has more resources if you’d like to dig a bit deeper.
-To learn more about pre-Stonewall demonstrations and confrontations with the police, read Denio Lourenco’s VICE article here.
+For even more Stonewall resources, check out this research supplement to Marc Stein’s The Stonewall Riots: A Documentary History.

 To find out more about some of the people featured in this episode and the times in which they lived, check out the following Making Gay History episodes and the accompanying episode notes: Frank Kameny, Barbara Gittings and Kay Lahusen (part 1 and part 2), Randy Wicker and Marsha P. Johnson, Ernestine Eckstein, and Sylvia Rivera (part 1 and part 2).
 Craig Rodwell will be featured more extensively in upcoming episodes, but he also makes an appearance in our episode about Dick Leitsch, with whom Craig Rodwell was in a relationship during their early days at Mattachine.